Symmetries of statistics on lattice paths between two boundaries: Corollaries and Applications

 \subsection{Two conjectures}

 Given Theorems~\ref{thm:bottom-top} and~\ref{thm:bottom-left-top-right}, it is natural to ask whether there are other pairs of lattice paths statistics involving contacts that have the same distribution.
-However, it is easy to find regions that demonstrate that this is not the case.
-Therefore, a better question to pose is under which conditions on the region equidistribution occurs.
-This leads to the following conjecture: \begin{cnj} Suppose that $T$ and $B$ touch only at the origin and at their common endpoint.
-Then the following statements are equivalent: \begin{enumerate} \item the pairs $(b, \ell)$ and $(b, t)$ have the same joint distribution over $\P(T, B)$, \item the pairs $(b, \ell)$ and $(\ell, r)$ have the same joint distribution over $\P(T, B)$, \item the pairs $(t, r)$ and $(b, t)$ have the same joint distribution over $\P(T, B)$, \item the pairs $(t, r)$ and $(\ell, r)$ have the same joint distribution over $\P(T, B)$, \item either $T = (N E)^n$ or $B = (E N)^n$ for some $n$. \end{enumerate} \end{cnj} When $T = (N E)^n$, each top contact evidently coincides with a left contact.
-Therefore, applying Theorems~\ref{thm:bottom-top} and~\ref{thm:bottom-left-top-right}, it follows that
+As a first tentative answer to this question we offer the following conjecture: \begin{cnj} Suppose that $T$ and $B$ touch only at the origin and at their common endpoint.
+Then the following statements are equivalent: \begin{enumerate} \item the pairs $(b, \ell)$ and $(b, t)$ have the same joint distribution over $\P(T, B)$, \item the pairs $(b, \ell)$ and $(\ell, r)$ have the same joint distribution over $\P(T, B)$, \item the pairs $(t, r)$ and $(b, t)$ have the same joint distribution over $\P(T, B)$, \item the pairs $(t, r)$ and $(\ell, r)$ have the same joint distribution over $\P(T, B)$, \item either $T = (N E)^n$ or $B = (E N)^n$ for some $n$. \end{enumerate} \end{cnj} Rotating the region by $180$ degrees, or reflecting it about the line $y=-x$ or $y=x$ we see that it is sufficient to prove the equivalence of the joint distribution of $(b, \ell)$ and $(b, t)$ with the assertion that either $T = (N E)^n$ or $B = (E N)^n$.

-By symmetry, the same is true when $B = (E N)^n$.
-However, it may be surprising that these seem to be the only \lq special\rq\ regions.
+Moreover, when $T = (N E)^n$, each top contact coincides with a left contact.
+Thus, in this case it is clear that $(b, \ell)$ and $(b, t)$ have the same joint distribution.
+When $B = (E N)^n$, each bottom contact coincides with a right contact and we obtain $(b,\ell)\sim(t,r)\sim(t,b)\sim(b,t)$ by applying Theorems~\ref{thm:bottom-top} and~\ref{thm:bottom-left-top-right}.

+We remark that $(b,r)\sim(r,b)$ seems to force symmetry of the bottom boundary $B$, but symmetry of the top boundary $T$ is neither sufficient nor necessary, as the example $T=N^2 E N^2 E^3$ shows.

-In the same spirit, another natural question arises from Corollary~\ref{cor:i+j}, which deals only with the statistics $(b, t)$: are there regions for which we have an analogous result for the pair $(b, \ell)$?
-It appears that the answer is affirmative only when the result holds as a trivial consequence of Corollary~\ref{cor:easy-bottom}. \begin{cnj} Suppose that $T$ and $B$ touch only at the origin and at their common endpoint.
+Another natural question arises from Corollary~\ref{cor:i+j}, which deals only with the statistics $(b, t)$: are there regions for which we have an analogous result for the pair $(b, \ell)$?
+It appears that the answer is affirmative only when the result holds trivially: \begin{cnj} Suppose that $T$ and $B$ touch only at the origin and at their common endpoint.
 Then the number of paths in $\P(T, B)$ with $i$ bottom and $j$ left contacts depends only on $i+j$ if and only if $T = N^n E^n$ and $B = (E N)^n$, or $T = (N E)^n$ and $B = E^n N^n$ for some $n$. \end{cnj}

 We checked the above two conjectures for all pairs of paths $T$ and $B$ from the origin to $(n,n)$ for $n\leq 6$.